 Welcome to Miranda do Douro

-The town’s beautifully hulking, 16th-century church may seem all out of proportion to the rest of the town, but it once served as cathedral for the entire region.
-Visitors shouldn’t miss Miranda’s ethnographic museum, which sheds light on the region’s border culture, including ancient rites such as the ‘stick dancing’ of the pauliteiros.
+The town’s beautifully hulking, 16th-century church may seem out of proportion to the rest of the town, but it once served as cathedral for the entire region.
+Visitors shouldn’t miss Miranda’s ethnographic museum, which illuminates the region’s cultural traditions, including ancient rites such as the ‘stick dancing’ of the pauliteiros.

-Street signs around town are written in Mirandês, an ancient language that developed during Miranda’s long centuries of isolation from the rest of Portugal.
+Local street signs are written in Mirandês, an ancient language that developed during Miranda’s centuries of isolation from the rest of Portugal.
 Romance-language buffs will enjoy names such as Rue de la Santa Cruç, which read like a fantastical blend of French, Spanish and Portuguese.